 Let’s face it, trying to have a real talk with a 2-year-old can sometimes be a challenge (albeit a humorous one).
 If you’re looking for some ideas for conversations with your 2-year-old in an effort to strengthen their language development, you’ve come to the right place.
 Before you know it, the nonstop chatter phase will hit (hard), and you’ll never be at a loss for words again (you’ll be too busy answering questions about urgent matters like why stoplights are red).

-toddler might not be speaking in full sentences just yet, but that doesn’t mean they aren’t listening to everything you say and storing that information away.
+Your toddler might not be speaking in full sentences just yet, but that doesn’t mean they aren’t listening to everything you say and storing that information away.
 Feel free to talk to them like you would any other older kid, using full sentences and steering away from baby talk.
 They probably understand more than you know!

-develop their language and get them talking more later on when they’re able to.
+Regularly talking to your 2-year-old, even if their speech back is limited, can help them develop their language and get them talking more later on when they’re able to.
 Don’t feel limited to the obvious hot button issues for tots (Peppa Pig, ice cream).
 Try these easy conversation starters and see where they take you.
-1 Their Day

 It’s always a good idea to talk to your toddler about their feelings and emotions.
 It helps them learn how to process things and helps them give a name to their feelings.

 - What makes you sad?

 Sure, they might be only 2 years old, but that doesn’t mean they don’t have hobbies!
 Ask them about the things they love doing the most to really get them excited.

 - What is your favorite thing to do when you’re playing?